 - Easy to transport, store and prepare

-Foster also says he recommends premium quality canned dog food, but people with large dogs usually choose dry food because it’s more economical per serving.
+Foster also says he recommends premium quality canned dog food, but people with large dogs like German Shepherds usually choose dry food because it’s more economical per serving.

 Non-commercial dog food diets are that of the home made variety which is done in consultation with your vet.

-What Are The Features & Variations of German Shepherd Dog Food?
+What Are The Features & Variations of Dog Food For German Shepherds?

 In addition to the forms of dog food above, there are also different types or features of the dry, semi moist and canned/wet foods to consider.
 These include: